Tweepy supports both Twitter API v1.1 and Twitter API v2.

 Tweepy’s interface for making requests to Twitter API v1.1 endpoints is

 Tweepy’s interface for making requests to Twitter API v2 endpoints is

 Client methods generally return instances of classes

 that are models of Twitter API objects.
 Each model instance / object contains

 the data provided by Twitter’s API that represent that object.

 For example, the following code retrieves a User object and assigns it to the

-# Get the User object for twitter... user = api.get_user('twitter')
+# Get the User object that represents the user, @Twitter user = api.get_user(screen_name="Twitter")

 print(user.screen_name) print(user.followers_count) for friend in user.friends(): print(friend.screen_name)

 Twitter API v1.1 models and Twitter API v2 models are documented separately.